 With its historic revolutions and legendary revolutionary movements, Latin America was bound to become core business for the Institute.
 The first great revolution of the 20th century took place in Mexico in 1910, preceding those in Russia and China.
 Cuba (1959) and Nicaragua (1979) have been at the centre of international debate for a considerable time.

 The history of migrants and their organizations and the history of labor migration have recently become a major research theme at the IISH.
-Collections at the Institute, including those from long ago, offer many directions for further research, which can be found in the specific archives of migrants and their organizations.
+There is a lot of common ground with IISH's 'core business', Global Labour History.

 In the Russian and Eastern Europe collections at the IISH, Russia and the former USSR are dominant.
 Additional collection development efforts cover most countries in Eastern Europe that became communist after 1945.
 The former Czechoslovakia and Poland are especially well represented and the Balkans slightly less so.
 Interest in the Asian part of the former Soviet Union is more recent.